Its-Yayo/its-yayo.github.io/_posts/2023-10-01-How-I-Learned-Flask-In-2-Days-.md

 ## Intro
 I had to make a web app for a complete architecture project.
 This include 2 mobile apps made with Kotlin, a fully-functional dynamic web app and an RDS DB instance.
 My team's doing both mobile apps (Yea, I'm not an Android dev lmao), so I focused on making this website.
 I'll say one of the members of my team helped me with the client-side code.
 (Yea, also the ```XMLHttpRequest();``` stuff).
 I was focused more in the server-side code, since I have more experience with it.

-In April 2023, I learnt Express.js, a backend framework to build minimal APIs for Node and JavaScript.
+I learnt Express.js, a backend framework to build minimal APIs for Node and JavaScript.
 I wasn't comfortable with it a lot (and not because my professor wasn't teach it well.
 In fact, he is one of the best programming teachers I've ever had) because JavaScript is not a language I really love.
 It's good for basic stuff and for beginners but I'ma say I'd rather use Python or Rust (soooooon).
 Also, I find the fact that I cannot learn so quite a bit at the time I'm surrounded with my fellow extroverts haha.
 I need some space to learn, to capture more knowledge to my fully-prepared brain.
 I discarted Express.js for this project for time reasons but also I needed to build something with passion and discipline.

 My professor suggested me Flask as a good option framework with Python.
 I didn't know how th I'd implement Flask in the whole app.
 I started resourcing by myself in a week we call "Semana Tec", which is like an week-off once we finish a period (A semester has 3 periods).

 Before starting this journey, I'll say that previously I had some knowledge about HTTP methods, status codes and basic APIs development since my experience with Express.js.
 But, as I said before, I didn't learne quite a bit so I checked it again by my own before starting out.

 Yea, that's when I proposed myself I can learn a whole framework within 2 days.
 For that, I needed to find a good idea for a project that may allow me to learn Flask.
-Then, back in Sep 11 2023, I decided to make F-test.
+Then, I decided to make F-test.

 ## F-test
 Originally, F-test was a BMI calculator.
 A basic web app and super boring lmao.
 I improved it by setting up a new goal: A single app that sends, edits and deletes data from a single HTTP layout.
 Where is this data stored?
 Yea, good question.
 Remember I said something about an RDS DB instance?
 Yea, well...
 I used MariaDB as the DBMS since I had experience with MySQL back in the day.
 Also.
 I used SQL Server someday but I didn't like it at all lol.